 - 1. Generate and conceptualize artistic ideas and work.
 Apply research to support development of design ideas (e.g., students research cars from the 1920s to design scenery).
-(T.T.1) - 2.
+(T.T.Cr.01) - 2.
 Organize and develop artistic ideas and work.
 Create a complete design and implementation plan for a theatre work that incorporates elements of theatrical design such as sound, lighting, scenery, and costumes.
-(T.T.2) - 3.
+(T.T.Cr.02) - 3.
 Refine and complete artistic work.
-Identify theatrical challenges and reflect upon the advantages and disadvantages of different solutions (e.g., scenes that move quickly between two different time-periods).
-(T.T.3)
+Identify theatrical challenges and reflect upon the advantages and disadvantages of different solutions (e.g., scenes that move quickly between two different timeperiods).
+(T.T.Cr.03)

 - 4. Select, analyze and interpret artistic work for presentation.
 Explain and justify the selection of technical elements (e.g., scenery, lighting, props, costumes, sound, and makeup design) used to communicate the concept of a drama/theatre work.
-(T.T.4) - 5.
+(T.T.P.04) - 5.
 Develop and refine artistic techniques and work for presentation.
 Organize and lead the production of one technical element (e.g., scenic, lighting, props, costume, sound, or makeup design) in a dramatic presentation.
-(T.T.5) - 6.
+(T.T.P.05) - 6.
 Convey meaning through the presentation of artistic work.
 Create technical theatre elements that actively support the mood and emotions consistent with the student's artistic intent.
-(T.T.6)
+(T.T.P.06)

 - 7. Perceive and analyze artistic work.
 Identify ways a contemporary theatrical design pushes boundaries of theatre.
-(T.T.7) - 8.
+(T.T.R.07) - 8.
 Interpret intent and meaning in artistic work.
-Analyze the ways one's own cultural and personal perspectives and biases affect how understanding of the technical elements used in a theatrical work.
-(T.T.8) - 9.
+Analyze the ways one's own cultural and personal perspectives and biases affect one's interpretation of the technical choices made in a theatrical work (e.g. a student may not personally appreciate the color choices in a production's costuming that are based on a culture with which the student is unfamiliar).
+(T.T.R.08) - 9.
 Apply criteria to evaluate artistic work.
 Construct an argument for selecting one criteria over another for evaluating the technical elements of a theatrical presentation.
-(T.T.9)
+(T.T.R.09)

 - 10. Synthesize and relate knowledge and personal experiences to make art.
 Collaborate on design choices in a drama/theatre work that examines a critical global issue from personal, community, and cultural perspectives.
-(T.T.10) - 11.
+(T.T.Co.10) - 11.
 Relate artistic ideas and works to societal, cultural and historical contexts to deepen understanding.
-Explain the relationship between theatrical design and commercialization or propaganda (e.g., how the sets and costumes in a play such as The Lion King contribute to its commercial success.)
-(T.T.11)
+Explain the relationship between theatrical design and commercialization or propaganda (e.g., how the sets and costumes in a play such as The Lion King contribute to its commercial success).
+(T.T.Co.11)

-PreK-K Visual Arts Standards
+Pre-K-K Visual Arts Standards

 - 1. Generate and conceptualize artistic ideas and work.
 Experiment with a wide variety of both two- and three-dimensional materials, including recycled/repurposed ones after looking at images from several artists who use those materials.
-(PK-K.V.1) - 2.
+(PK-K.V.Cr.01) - 2.
 Organize and develop artistic ideas and work.
 Focus on and pursue a process or idea to completion when experimenting with a wide variety of art materials.
-(PK-K.V.2) - 3.
+(PK-K.V.Cr.02) - 3.
 Refine and complete artistic work.
 Investigate more than one artistic idea using the same medium.
-(PK-K.V.3)
+(PK-K.V.Cr.03)

 - 4. Select, analyze and interpret artistic work for presentation.
 Create an image or object and describe what it represents.
-(PK-K.V.4) - 5.
+(PK-K.V.P.04) - 5.
 Develop and refine artistic techniques and work for presentation.
 Select and share a product created through experimentation with materials.
-(PK-K.V.5) - 6.
+(PK-K.V.P.05) - 6.
 Convey meaning through the presentation of artistic work.
 Give reasons for selecting an artwork to share.
-(PK-K.V.6)
+(PK-K.V.P.06)